MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-layout.md

    :::image type="content" source="../media/tutorial-windows-forms-picture-viewer-layout/table-layout-format-added.png" alt-text="Screenshot show the form with the TableLayoutPanel control added.":::

    > [!NOTE]
-   > After you add your TableLayoutPanel, if a window appears inside your form with the title **TableLayoutPanel Tasks**, click anywhere inside the form to close it.
+   > After you add your TableLayoutPanel, if a window appears inside your form with the title **TableLayoutPanel Tasks**, select anywhere inside the form to close it.

 1. Select the **TableLayoutPanel**.
    You can verify what control is selected by looking at the **Properties** window.